 Why It Falls Out Randomly

 While it may seem odd that there’s a stray pube in almost every urinal you visit, the truth is that pubes don’t shed any quicker than any other hair.
 Generally speaking, we lose anywhere from 50 to 100 hairs per day.
-It’s possible that pubes end up in the urinal more often than not because they’ve already detached from the skin and fall as soon as their owner pulls down his briefs and let them free—which would probably happen right above a urinal.
+It’s possible that pubes end up in the urinal more often than not because they’ve already detached from the skin and fall from the underwear they’re trapped in as soon as their owner pulls down his briefs — which would probably happen right above a urinal.

 Why It Comes at a Cost